widget-/slack-black-theme/automate-windows10.md

 ## shortcut - minimized

+- copy and paste your bat file so it creates a shortcut
+- update the shortcut properties (image below)
-change Icon to slack icon ... "%LOCALAPPDATA%\slack"
+  - change Icon to slack icon ... "%LOCALAPPDATA%\slack"
+  - set to minimized for running
+  - advanced
+    - run as administrator (image below)

+## properties

 ![Icon](https://user-images.githubusercontent.com/801349/34311448-4b032e76-e723-11e7-919a-7146121a1222.png)

-## run as administrator
+## advanced

 ![administrator](https://user-images.githubusercontent.com/801349/34311438-43a859bc-e723-11e7-9a9d-010c82965a8f.png)